 Also referred to as The “Circus” Dog.

 American Eskimo dogs quickly became a favorite to have with any traveling circus (circus dogs) simply because they were super cute, they loved the attention and because they are naturally very “trainable”.

 It was these traveling circuses which originally contributed greatly to the disbursement of the American Eskimo dog across the country simply because many folks who visited the circus couldn’t resist leaving without a puppy (puppies) when the show ended!

 The Personality of the American Eskimo Dog

 As we’ve already hinted, these playful puppies never fully grow out of their youthfulness!
 Which is why, you’re going to find that most Eskies will enjoy playing, and giving their owner lots of love.
-And while this behavior can sometimes be challenging with other breeds, this isn’t the case with the Eskie because they’re also quite easy to train.
+And while this “youthful” and “rambunctious” behavior can sometimes be challenging with other breeds, this isn’t the case with the Eskie because they’re also quite easy to train.

 At their core…

 American Eskimo dogs are people “pleasers”.
 So… as long as you start obedience training early, you’re going to find that you’re Eskie is going to be a treat to own.
 After all they used to work as circus dogs, and who doesn’t love a good circus!

 The only downside we can see with this breed is that they tend to have more separation anxiety than others.
 So, if you plan on leaving your Eskie at home for long periods of time, don’t’ be surprised if he/she decides to sit by the door the whole time, waiting for your return.

 Now, did we mention Eskies are great with kids too?

 You don’t even need to get an American Eskimo puppy for this to be true.
 Which is great because unlike other dog breeds, where it may be difficult to introduce them to children later on in their adult lives, American Eskimo dogs tend to do well around children at any age.